 Tip 5: Visit their website or blog

-Many small business owners, musicians, vloggers are turning to blog.
+Many small business owners, musicians, and vloggers are turning to blogs.
 Blogging is one of the original forms of online content, and it’s having a resurgence.
 During COVID, many are taking the time to build out their website with new helpful information.

-If they share a new blog post on social media, be sure to click the link and read the whole post.
-As we have discussed earlier in this blog post, retention time is a factor on websites.
+If they share a new blog post on social media, click the link and read the whole post.
+As discussed earlier in this blog post, website retention time is a factor.
 That means you should take the time to read the entire post.

-A way you can take this to the next step is easy, just read another blog post.
+A way to take this to the next step is easy, just read another blog post.
 After reading one entry, if you decide to read another, it reduces something called “bounce rate.”
-The bounce rate is a measurement of how likely viewers are to read additional content.
+The bounce rate measures how likely viewers are to read additional content.

-When people read more than one blog post or service page, it sends the signal that information is useful.
+Reading more than one blog post or service page signals useful information.
 Search engines see these signals that the information is helpful and share the content with more people.

 Tip 6: Sign Up for Newsletters

-Some small business owners are still looking to reach people through email and even print newsletters.
+Some small business owners still want to reach people through email and print newsletters.
 Newsletters are an opportunity to get business highlights.
-You can read all about the upcoming sales, tours, or new content.
+You can read about upcoming sales, tours, or new content.

 When you stay up-to-date with their business, you will give better recommendations to others.
+The best way to support a friend’s small business for free is just being informed about their business.
 Some of the best clients are those that a friend or family member has referred to.
 That’s because the friend or family member has “pre-sold” you and your business.

-There you have it, the ultimate guide to support a friend’s small business without buying anything.
-If you spend even thirty minutes each month you can make a big impact.
+There you have it, the ultimate guide to supporting a small business without buying anything.
+Spending even thirty minutes each month can make a big impact.
 With your help, they can reach new paying clients.
 Believe it or not, you too influence a lot of people.
-Your support can help them win over real life clients and the algorithms and online bots.
+Your support can help them win over real-life clients, algorithms, and online bots.